istio/istio.io/content/en/docs/setup/additional-setup/sidecar-injection/index.md

 Additionally, certain fields are configurable by [annotations](/docs/reference/config/annotations/) on the pod, although it is recommended to use the above approach to customizing settings.
 Additional care must be taken for certain annotations:

 * If `sidecar.istio.io/proxyCPU` is set, make sure to explicitly set `sidecar.istio.io/proxyCPULimit`.
-Otherwise the missing resource will be set as unlimited.
+Otherwise the resource's cpu limit will be set as unlimited.
 * If `sidecar.istio.io/proxyMemory` is set, make sure to explicitly set `sidecar.istio.io/proxyMemoryLimit`.
-Otherwise the missing resource will be set as unlimited.
+Otherwise the resources's memory limit will be set as unlimited.

 For example, see the below incomplete resources annotation configuration and the corresponding injected resource settings: